About alternative temples in Judaism and birth of the city of Kiev (Ukraine)

 Prophet Muhammad (Mohammad) was born in 571.

 At the age of 40, when he began his religious activity, the Mediterranean world was involved in the process of Christianization.
-In the 20’s of the 7th century, Muhammad created a new state – the Muslim Caliphate.
-Another 50 years later, the territory of the Caliphate exceeded three times the territory of the Byzantine Empire.
+In the 7th century, followers of Muhammad created a new state – the Muslim Caliphate (See the article “The Road is paved with Incense“).
+The territory of the Caliphate exceeded three times the territory of the Byzantine Empire.